kinivasu/kinivasu/README.md

 #### Hey there 👋

-### I'm Vasudev Kini T 😄
+### I'm Vasudev Kini 😄
 Pursuing B Tech in CSE at Manipal Institute of Technology, Batch of 2019-23

 ----
 #### My Interests:

-- ⚡ I an keenly interested in Computer Vision and a beginner in Machine learning
+- ⚡ I an keenly interested in Computer Vision and also Machine learning
 - 🌱 I'm also interested in App Development using flutter

 ----
 #### Connect with me:
-Email: vasudevinit2001@gmail.com \
+Email: vasudevkinit2001@gmail.com \
 Linkedin: https://www.linkedin.com/in/kini-vasu